ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 ## Changelog

 ### 1.1.2 (alpha)
-* Using library version 0.6.0-beta.5
+* Using library version 0.6.0
-* Added experimental functions for deleting, saving and recreating saved virtual boundaries (920,950,T8)
+* New functions for deleting, saving and recreating saved virtual boundaries (920,950,T8)
+* New functions for saving and recreating sets of virtual boundaries (920,950,T8)
-* Added option to control clean speed and water level separately for each spot area
+* New options to control clean speed and water level separately for each spot area
+* New function to save current spot area values
+* Added some cleaning log values and some states for current cleaning stats
+* Removed "Use alternative API call for lastCleaningMapImageURL and lastCleaningTimestamp" option
+* Moved some states from "info" channel to sub channels "info.library" and "info.network"
 * Quite a lot of improvements for processing map data, spot areas and virtual boundaries
-* Move some states from "info" channel to sub channels "info.library" and "info.network"
-* Added some cleaning log values and some states for current cleaning stats
 * Initial support for T9/T9+
 * Some improvements and fixes